 - Purchasing a home as an investment property.
 Veterans can’t use VA financing to purchase a home solely as an investment property.
 VA loans are designed to fund primary residences for service members.

-- Using as a business loan.
+- Purchasing a business.
 VA loans can’t be used to purchase a storefront, office space or any other non-residential properties.

-- Buying abroad.
+- Buying a home overseas.
 VA loans can only be used for properties in the United States and its territories, which include American Samoa, Guam, the Northern Mariana Islands, Puerto Rico and the U.S. Virgin Islands.

 VA Adaptive Housing Grants